AionNext/BizCod/Programming Guide/Function.md

 ```

 This function does not define the body and, therefore, it is abstract.
 Abstract functions cannot be executed becuse they do not have the body of processing.
 What is the purpose of body-less functions?

+BizCod is essentially a conceptual language.
+The entire programming paradigm lifts to the abtraction level